Documentation Index

 3. You can also send optional verification.person.dateOfBirth

-4. You can also send optional verification.document.country
+4. You can also send optional country info (see End-user data sources above)

 Click to see the minimum request payload sample needed to start a session